We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Takes two people to assemble

-After three months of testing, the Black+Decker 40-Gallon Dual-Chamber Tumbling Composter is still our favorite outdoor composter.
+After eight months of testing, the Black+Decker 40-Gallon Dual-Chamber Tumbling Composter is still our favorite outdoor composter.
 We've found that it's great for anyone who wants a durable, easy-to-use, medium-sized option for creating compost in their backyard.
+It has helped make composting part of our daily routine, and produced finished compost after about five months of use (this can vary due to weather and the size and type of materials you add).

 During the testing period, we added fruit and vegetable scraps, fallen leaves, eggshells, and coffee grounds, with plenty of room in the composter to spare.
 Plus, we never detected unpleasant odors, nor did insects or rodents manage to access the contents.
 We also liked that we didn't have to bend down or lean over to access the composting chambers; the base of the chamber is 18.6 inches off the ground, and the full height of the composter is 40.3 inches.

-While we didn't have rich, brown finished compost by the end of our testing period, the scraps were definitely on their way to decomposing nicely.
-We are also happy to report that the composter has held up well to multiple wind, rain, and snow storms in our yard in Iowa, and even though it's placed under a walnut tree, it doesn't have any dents or scratches.
+Note that we did find assembling the composter to be a lengthy process involving two people.
+But we are happy to report that it has held up well to multiple wind, rain, and snow storms in our yard in Iowa, and even though it's placed under a walnut tree, it doesn't have any dents or scratches.

 Dimensions: 38 x 29.4 x 32.5 inches | Capacity: 40 gallons | Material: Plastic/metal | Chambers: 2